MaramNaqeeb/Mastering_JavaScript_in_20_Days/day11.md

 {}	               //NaN
 {valueOf(){return 3;}}	 //3 	//here we override the value of an object
 ```
-Note: The empty string is the root od all coercion evil.
+Note: The empty string is the root of all coercion evil.
 - Boolean
 Boolean is an abstract operation that converts the value into a boolean.It is less algorithmic and straight lookup.
 We have to check if the value isFalsy() or is Truthy() in which values in JS can be categorized into falsy or truthy.